7thonda/Hostel-Business-Analytics/README.md

 8. Majority of the expenses on Operation goes to  **Fuel,Gas Downstairs,Light bill downstairs, Light bill upstairs, Gas upstairs**, with **Fuel** taking a big part of this expense.
 9. The *4 man room* is the best performing room in terms of revenue while the *2 man room upstairs* is the least performing.
 10. The total average occupancy rate of the entire business increases at a steady rate, with the current year at a all time high of *78.79%*
-11. On average the *4 man room* has the highest occupancy rate while the *2 man room upstairs has the least*.
+11. On average the **2 man room downstairs** has the highest occupancy rate while the **2 man room upstairs** has the least.
 12. The three rooms have their highest average occupncy rate during the **Q2(November, December, January)**
 13. The overall retention rate of the business on average is *66.70%*
-14. There has been a steady increase in the business customer retention rate on average with *2023* being an all time high at *94.17%*
+14. There has been a steady increase in the customer retention rate on average with *2023* being an all time high at *94.17%*
 15. The most loyal cohorts are those that join the hostel **June and March** with a *100%* retention rate.
 16. customer segments with high lifetime valueshould be targeted for marketing purposes.